From Words to Amino Acids: Does the Curse of Depth Persist?: Experiments

 \subsection{How does downstream performance vary across depth?}

-To further analyze the contributions of different layers, we connect the intrinsic measurements in \cref{subsec:skiplayer_effects,subsec:logitlens} to practical utility by evaluating layer-wise performance on ProteinGym \citep{notin2023proteingym}.
+To further analyze the contributions of different layers, we connect the intrinsic measurements in \cref{subsec:skiplayer_effects,subsec:lens} to practical utility by evaluating layer-wise performance on ProteinGym \citep{notin2023proteingym}.
 ProteinGym is a large-scale benchmark for mutation-effect prediction that includes 217 standardized deep mutational scanning (DMS) assays spanning millions of mutated sequences across diverse proteins and phenotypes.
 Following the official ProteinGym evaluation framework, we score variants in a zero-shot manner, compute Spearman’s rank correlation between predicted scores and experimental measurements for each assay, and report the average Spearman correlation across all assays.

 For our experiments, we utilize the official ProteinGym codebase.
 For each layer, we compute mutation scores from that layer’s logits using the model’s standard prediction head, without additional fine-tuning.
 For ESM2, ESM3, and Profluent-E1, we use the masked-marginal scoring procedure \citep{meier2021language}.
 For diffusion-based models, i.e., DPLM and DPLM2, we apply the same masked-marginal protocol.
-For the autoregressive ProGen2, we use the likelihood-ratio scoring provided by the official ProteinGym implementation.
+For the autoregressive ProGen2 and ProGen3, we use the likelihood-ratio scoring provided by the official ProteinGym implementation.
+For more details, see \cref{app:proteingym_details}.